Exam rules (paper-based)

 - until one hour after the exam has started

-If you enter an exam on the wrong day or at the wrong time, you need to remain there for one hour after the exam starts.
-You won't get extra time if you turn up at the wrong time or place.
+- enter an exam on the wrong day or at the wrong time, you need to remain there for one hour after the exam starts.
+You won't get extra time if you turn up at the wrong time or place

-If you need to go to the rest room, raise your hand in the air.
-Stay in your seat until you get permission from a supervisor.
+- need to go to the toilet, raise your hand in the air.
+Stay in your seat until you get permission from a supervisor

-Your handwriting must be legible.
-Number all answers and complete cover pages during the time allowed for writing.
+- are sitting a paper-based exam, your handwriting must be legible.
+Number all answers and complete cover pages during the time allowed for writing

 At the end of the exam

-You must not keep any exam paper content or remove exam papers or script books from the exam venue.
+You must not keep any exam materials or remove them from the room.